omernaeem/RFUAV/readme.md

 ### 2.3 How to train a custom drone classification model and use it

-We provide custom training code for drone identification tasks based on the PyTorch framework.
+We provide custom training codes for drone identification tasks based on the PyTorch framework.
 Currently supported models include [ViT](https://arxiv.org/abs/2010.11929), [ResNet](https://arxiv.org/abs/1512.03385), [MobileNet](https://arxiv.org/abs/1704.04861), and [Swin Transformer](https://arxiv.org/abs/2103.14030).
 You can also customize your own model using the code in `utils.model.base`.

 To customize the training, you can create or modify a configuration file with the `.yaml` extension and specify its path in the training code.
 Additionally, you can adjust the arguments in `utils.trainer.CustomTrainer()` to achieve the desired training setup.